-The context of this guide are under-graduate and post-graduate courses at Heriot-Watt University, that rely on basic knowledge of Linux usage.
+The context of this guide are under-graduate and post-graduate courses at Heriot-Watt University, Edinburgh, that rely on basic knowledge of Linux usage.
 In particular, this guide should provide sufficient context for assignments in the courses F21CN Computer Network Security and F21SC Industrial Programming.
 However, it should be of broader use, and it is designed for such.

 Depending on your experience with Linux-like operating systems, there are different ways to use this document:

 Table 1.
 Roadmap through the document based on your experience with Linux